jthorpe6/jthorpe6.github.io/content/posts/2023-11-24-a-new-emacs-config.md

 ### Fonts {#fonts}

-Any good theme is not complete without a good font, and after watching [Emacs From Scratch](https://www.youtube.com/watch?v=74zOY-vgkyw&list=PLEoMzSkcN8oPH1au7H6B7bBJ4ZO7BXjSZ) series, I wanted to try out setting a different from for `code` and writing.
+Any good theme is not complete without a good font, and after watching the [Emacs From Scratch](https://www.youtube.com/watch?v=74zOY-vgkyw&list=PLEoMzSkcN8oPH1au7H6B7bBJ4ZO7BXjSZ) series, I wanted to try out setting a different font for `code` and writing.
 Emacs calls these `fixed-pitch` and `variable-pitch` fonts.
 However, due to the way I run `emacs` I had to set these in a `org-mode` hook like so.

 ```emacs-lisp
 (defun jt/org-mode-fonts()